 Immerse yourself in nature.

-If you're interested in nature, Vancouver Island is rich in learning opportunities.
-Develop an appreciation for nature as you explore your surroundings with a horticulture course or nature tour.
+If you're interested in landscaping, gardening, or spending more time outdoors, Victoria and Vancouver Island is rich with outdoor activities and learning opportunities.
+Develop a deeper appreciation for nature as you explore your surroundings with landscape design, a gardening course, or a nature tour.

 Horticulture courses

-Whether you already have a green thumb or are looking to develop one, you’ll find inspiration in our horticulture courses.
-These courses are designed to help you learn about horticultural science and how it's related to many horticultural practices in the garden, nursery and greenhouse.
+Whether you already have a green thumb or are looking to develop one, you’ll find inspiration in our horticulture and landscape courses.
+These practical courses are designed to help you learn about horticultural science and how it's related to many horticultural practices in the garden, nursery or greenhouse.

 This micro-credential program will help you master landscape and garden design skills in just 16 weeks.
 You’ll gain the hands-on knowledge and practice you need to create the yard and garden of your dreams.